 Churchill Downs Incorporated Enters Definitive Agreement to Acquire Ellis Park in Henderson, Kentucky

+Acquisition of Historic Thoroughbred Racetrack Affords CDI the Opportunity to Construct Gaming and Entertainment Venue in Owensboro, Kentucky

-LOUISVILLE, Ky., Sept.
-15, 2022 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated ("CDI") CHDN announced today that it has signed a definitive agreement to acquire Ellis Park Racing & Gaming ("Ellis Park") in Henderson, Kentucky, from Enchantment Holdings, LLC, an affiliate of Laguna Development Corporation, for total consideration of $79 million in cash, subject to certain working capital and other purchase price adjustments.
-CDI will also assume Ellis Park's opportunity to construct a track extension facility in Owensboro, Kentucky.
+/EIN News/ -- LOUISVILLE, Ky., Sept.
+15, 2022 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated (“CDI”) (Nasdaq: CHDN) announced today that it has signed a definitive agreement to acquire Ellis Park Racing & Gaming (“Ellis Park”) in Henderson, Kentucky, from Enchantment Holdings, LLC, an affiliate of Laguna Development Corporation, for total consideration of $79 million in cash, subject to certain working capital and other purchase price adjustments.
+CDI will also assume Ellis Park’s opportunity to construct a track extension facility in Owensboro, Kentucky.

 “This is an exciting announcement for the horse racing industry, the cities of Henderson and Owensboro, and the entire Commonwealth of Kentucky,” said Kentucky Governor Andy Beshear.
 “Churchill Downs has proven it has the experience, resources, and desire to reinvigorate Ellis Park into a premier racing destination and provide unmatched gaming entertainment.”